 About one year ago, I wrote an article here about Enviro Ice.
 Companies use this product to keep items cold for shipping.
 I receive it in my HungryRoot food deliveries each month.
-According to the company, you can use it this nitrogen-based product to fertilizer your plants.
+According to the company, you can use this nitrogen-based product to fertilize your plants.
 I considered trying it.
 However, for reasons explained in the article, I didn’t actually ever end up doing so.
 Nevertheless, many people have asked me what I think about using it.
 Therefore, I decided to scour the Internet for information from people who have tried it.
 Here’s what I found.

 Why I Haven’t Tried Enviro Ice on My Plants

 I don’t keep too many plants myself.
 I live in an apartment in San Francisco.
 Moreover, I’m not great with plants.
 As a result, I have to be careful to follow directions exactly if I have any chance of keeping plants alive.
 I’m just not intuitive about it like so many other people are.
-On more than one occasion, I’ve called my sister, who was a plant sciences major, to ask her what one of my plants might need.
+On more than one occasion, I called my sister, who was a plant sciences major, to ask her what one of my plants might need.

 There isn’t a lot of information out there about using Enviro Ice on plants.
 It’s something that even the company itself seems to be studying.
 Therefore, there aren’t great specific instructions.
-In other words, I can’t find anything that says, “use this amount of Enviro Ice this often to get good results for your plants.”
+In other words, I can’t find anything that says, “Use this amount of Enviro Ice this often to get good results for your plants.”
 There definitely don’t seem to be instructions for using it on specific plants.
 So, even though I still get Enviro Ice every week, I haven’t tried it on any plants.
 Instead, I put it down my sink drain as described in my original article.

 The Big Questions

 I turned to the Internet to find out what people are saying about using Enviro Ice on their plants.
-Mostly, I scoured Reddit, although there are a few other forum and blog posts about it that you can easily find in a Google search.
+Mostly, I scoured Reddit, although there are a few other forums and blog posts about it that you can easily find in a Google search.
 A few key questions came up:

 What Form of Nitrogen Is In Enviro Ice?